Perspectives on the Calibration of CNN Energy Reconstruction in Highly Granular Calorimeters: Introduction

-We also applied a zero suppression of $0.6\,\mathrm{MeV}$ to the adjusted energy values which is roughly the energy deposited by a single MIP.
+We also applied a zero suppression of $0.6\,\mathrm{MeV}$ to the adjusted energy values which is approximately the energy deposited by a single MIP.
 The miscalibration factors are drawn from distributions centered around unity such that multiplication with simulated energy results in adjustments of the detector cell's response.
 Similarly, noise is drawn from distributions centered at 0 on an event by event basis such that adding it to the miscalibrated energy results in a fluctuation around the nominal value.
-We draw the miscalibration and noise values from beta distributions, $B$, and then transform the variables to achieve the desired mean and scale of variation.
-We adopted this approach to mitigate the complicating effect of tails.
+We draw the miscalibration and noise values from the beta distribution with both parameters set to two, $B_{2,2}$, and then we transform the variables to achieve the desired mean and scale of variation\footnote{The $B$-distribution with symmetric parameters greater than 1 has both the median and mode equal to $\frac{1}{2}$~\cite{numrec}.}.
+We adopted this approach because it sufficiently perturbs the CNN's inputs while mitigating the effects of potentially extreme events arising from long tails.
+We have no expectation to derive quantitative results that transfer to other detectors or models, and this approach allows us to deduce transferable, qualitative conclusions based on our specific quantitative results.
 Equations~\ref{eq:calib_dist} and~\ref{eq:noise_dist} show the transformations of marginal miscalibration and noise distributions where $s_c$ and $s_\epsilon$ represent miscalibration and noise scale factors, respectively.

 These transformations give us distributions of random values in the range $[1-s_c,\,1+s_c]$ and $[-s_\epsilon,\,s_\epsilon]$ for miscalibration and noise, respectively.

 The correlation of noise and calibration amongst cells results from physical aspects of a detector design.
 Lab bench calibration of sub-modules, common electronics and read out boards for groups of channels, upstream material, {\it etc}. lead to groups of read out channels showing similar noise and response characteristics.
 In order to draw random noise values and miscalibration factors from a joint distribution that captures the variable dependencies, we turn to vine copulae~\cite{aascopula, bedford2002}.
 Modeling a joint distribution with a copula allows us to consider the univariate, marginal distributions separately from the variable inter-dependencies ({\it e.g.} correlation).
 Vine copulas further help us to structure the variable inter-dependencies by only considering pairs of partial correlations.
 We divided the $50\times 50\times 75$ test stand module into smaller sub-module sections; we chose a vine structure such that cells within a sub-module are correlated with one another while sub-modules remain independent.
 We randomly generated correlation parameters for each sub-module.
 This approach allows us to introduce correlation in a way that mimics common detector readout electronics architectures.